 When glycation occurs spontaneously it allows cross linking of neighbouring molecules.
 During this process previously separate cells able to flex against each other become irreversibly linked and stiffened.
 This reaction shares similarities with the setting of a two part super glue.

 Glycation can occur within blood vessels, skin and organ tissues where they result in inflammation and oxidation, two biological reactions linked to premature ageing, diabetes and cardiovascular fatigue7

 The endocrine theory of ageing revolves around the concept of hormone pace control.
 Endocrine glands or the endocrine system describes a part of the human body whose job it is to secrete hormones in addition to other chemical messengers.
 These hormones are excreted directly into a person’s blood stream and therefore effect the body as a whole.

 Hormones control growth, puberty, menopause and ageing.
-As hormones such as estrogen decline, so too do collagen levels fall with studies showing that topical reapplication can help to reverse skin ageing in addition to reducing wound healing time8.
+As hormones such as oestrogen decline, so too do collagen levels fall with studies showing that topical reapplication can help to reverse skin ageing in addition to reducing wound healing time8.

 In particular it is theorised that the insulin and insulin like growth factor (IGF-1) pathways play a particularly important role in the control of ageing.
 Studies show that diminished activation in animal models can increase lifespan to over twofold9.

 What is the programmed longevity theory of ageing?

 The programmed longevity theory of ageing focuses solely on intrinsic ageing factors, being based on the concept that all cells have a pre-programmed lifespan before they become defunct10.
 In biological terms this process is described as cell senescence.